 But then I think about the people who have miscarriage after miscarriage, or those who can’t even get pregnant.
 Or what about those who have stillborn or a child born too early with a grim future ahead of them.
 To say that we were blessed with a “normal” pregnancy (albeit high risk) is something I am grateful for every single day!

 Maybe I’m just in denial or some strange euphoric state.
-Or perhaps I’m still in the honeymoon phase.
+Or perhaps I’m still in the honeymoon phase of parenthood.
 Regardless, I am loving every minute of the ride.
 I plan to enjoy it for as long as possible.
 They’re only little once, and we never know what the next day might bring.

 So for today, I will cuddle my sweet baby boy and let him know how much I love him.
 And I will continue to thank God for allowing me to be a mom.
 If He hadn’t made that decision for me, who knows how long I would have put it off.
 And look at all I would have missed!